Gold Coast, Queensland: Waterways

 Waterfront canal living is a feature of the Gold Coast.
 Most canal frontage homes have pontoons.
-The Gold Coast Seaway, between The Spit and South Stradbroke Island, allows vessels direct access to the Pacific Ocean from The Broad and many of the city's canal estates.
+The Gold Coast Seaway, between The Spit and South Stradbroke Island, allows vessels direct access to the Pacific Ocean from The Broadwater and many of the city's canal estates.
 Breakwaters on either side of the Seaway prevent longshore drift and the bar from silting up.
 A sand pumping operation on the Spit pipes sand under the Seaway to continue this natural process.

 Residential canals were first built in the Gold Coast in the 1950s and construction continues.
 Most canals are extensions to the Nerang River, but there are more to the south along Tallebudgera Creek and Currumbin Creek and to the north along the Gold Coast Broadwater, South Stradbroke Island, Coomera River and southern Moreton Bay.
 Early canals included Florida Gardens and Isle of Capri which were under construction at the time of a 1954 flood.
 Recently constructed canals include Harbour Quays and Riverlinks completed in 2007.
 There are over 890 km of constructed residential waterfront land within the city that is home to over 80,000 residents.

 Beaches

 The city consists of 70 km of coastline, with some of the most popular surf breaks in Australia and the world, including South Stradbroke Island, The Spit, Main Beach, Surfers Paradise, Broadbeach, Mermaid Beach, Nobby's Beach, Miami, North Burleigh Beach, Burleigh Beach, Burleigh Heads, Tallebudgera Beach, Palm Beach, South Palm Beach, Currumbin Beach, Tugun, Bilinga, North Kirra Beach Kirra, Coolangatta, Greenmount, Rainbow Bay, Snapper Rocks and Froggies Beach.
-There is almost 42km of unbroken beachfront.
+There is almost 42 km of unbroken beachfront.
 Duranbah Beach is one of the world's best known surfing beaches and is often thought of as being part of Gold Coast City, but is actually just across the New South Wales state border in the Tweed Shire.